vmyrgiotis/vmyrgiotis/README.md

 <img src="soilc.png" height="500px" width="600px">

-Soil is a part of any terrestrial ecosystems that plays key role for the health and functioning of the ecosystem.
-Soil is also a critical carbon pool at global scale whose size exceeds the carbon stored in the atmosphere and vegetation combined.
-There exist many soil carbon models either as standalone models or modules of more comprehensive ecosystem scale models.
+Soil plays key role for the health and functioning of terrestrial ecosystem.
+It is also a critical carbon pool whose size exceeds the carbon stored in the atmosphere and vegetation combined.
+Soil carbon models are tools used to simulate and predict the dynamics of carbon in soil.
+Many soil carbon models exist.
+Some are standalone models o and some are modules of ecosystem scale models.
 This [repository](https://github.com/vmyrgiotis/soilCmodelling) includes python code and notebooks for implementing some widely-used soil carbon models available.

 </details>